Convert MD to XLSX

 Q: Can I add formulas to the converted XLSX file?

-A: Absolutely!
-After converting MD to XLSX, you have full access to all Excel features including formulas (SUM, AVERAGE, VLOOKUP, etc.), pivot tables, charts, conditional formatting, and macros.
+A: Yes, after converting MD to XLSX you have full access to all Excel features including formulas (SUM, AVERAGE, VLOOKUP, etc.), pivot tables, charts, conditional formatting, and macros.
 The converted data serves as a foundation that you can enhance with Excel's powerful calculation and analysis capabilities.
-This is one of the primary benefits of converting from Markdown to Excel format.
+This is one of the primary benefits of converting from Markdown to Excel.

-Q: What if my Markdown file doesn't contain tables?
+Q: What if my Markdown file does not contain tables?

-A: If your Markdown file doesn't contain tables, the conversion creates a single-column spreadsheet with a "Content" header.
+A: If your Markdown file does not contain tables, the conversion creates a single-column spreadsheet with a "Content" header.
 Each line of your Markdown text becomes a separate row in the Excel file.
-This preserves your content in a structured format that you can then reorganize, split into columns, or use as source data for further Excel operations.
-The column width is automatically set to 100 characters for comfortable reading.
+This preserves your content in a structured format that you can then reorganize, split into columns using Text to Columns, or use as source data for further Excel operations.

 Q: Will complex Markdown formatting be preserved?

 A: The conversion focuses on extracting tabular data from Markdown tables.
-Text formatting like bold (**text**), italic (*text*), or code blocks are not preserved in the Excel conversion—only the raw cell content.
+Text formatting like bold (**text**), italic (*text*), or code blocks are not preserved in the Excel output--only the raw cell content is extracted.
 If you need to preserve rich text formatting, consider converting to DOCX instead.
 The XLSX conversion is optimized for data extraction and analysis rather than document formatting.

 Q: Can I use the XLSX file with Google Sheets?

-A: Yes!
-XLSX is a universal spreadsheet format supported by Google Sheets, LibreOffice Calc, Apple Numbers, and virtually all modern spreadsheet applications.
+A: Yes, XLSX is a universal spreadsheet format supported by Google Sheets, LibreOffice Calc, Apple Numbers, and virtually all modern spreadsheet applications.
 You can upload the converted XLSX file to Google Sheets for cloud-based collaboration, or open it in any Excel-compatible software.
-The basic structure (rows, columns, headers) will work across all platforms, though advanced Excel-specific features (if added later) may have varying support.
+The basic structure of rows, columns, and headers works across all platforms.

 Q: How are column headers identified in the conversion?